stats-ICCAT/iccat.pub.viz/README.md

                            catalogue_data     = BFT_CA, year_from = 2004,
                            pretty_print_catches = FALSE)

-# Creater an empty Excel workbook
+# Creates an empty Excel workbook
 output_workbook = openxlsx2::wb_workbook()

+# Currently, catalogue scores can only be calculated for a given species and stock
+# (using the dbSTAT.dbo.sp_obtainMultipleScores function) and not for a species as a whole.
+# For this reason, the score parameter in the below function calls is set to NA

 # Appends the albacore tuna catalogue to the Excel workbook, limiting the outputs to all strata accounting for up to 60% of total catches
 # and putting the cutoff line at the end of the first stratum accounting for 50% of total catches